The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Conclusions

 Out of our 60 simulations, most exhibited a clear power gap.
 The gap frequencies spanned a relatively narrow range across the model set, typically lying between $\sim 1000$ and $\sim 1300\,\mathrm{Hz}$.
 The central gap frequency showed only a weak dependence on progenitor structure, with more compact progenitors tending to have higher gap frequencies.
 We also found a clear trend in which EOS that produce less compact PNS with lower central densities produced slightly lower gap frequencies.
 Furthermore, a set of simulations using the SRO EOS with varying symmetry-energy slope showed that the gap frequency tended to decrease as the symmetry-energy slope increased.
 A small subset of models showed no gap at all.
 In particular, the simulations based on the \texttt{z85} progenitor displayed no identifiable power gap, and we likewise found no gap in model \texttt{s23\_SFHx}.
 Several additional models showed only weak or unclear gaps that were difficult to identify by eye in the spectrograms, for example \texttt{s20\_95} and \texttt{s23\_L38}.

 We investigated the correlation between various properties of the PNS and the power-gap frequency.
 We found that the strongest correlations were associated with quantities that characterise the inner PNS core, indicating that the gap is linked to the structure and evolution of the central region of the star.
 This is consistent with earlier suggestions that the mechanism responsible for the gap originates in the PNS core (e.g.,~\cite{Morozova_18,Eggenberger-Andersen_21}).
 In particular, we found tight relationships between the gap frequency and the central density, the central sound speed, and the Brunt–Väisälä frequency in the core.
 We also identified weaker correlations with the surface gravity and with the radial extent of the convective layer.
 Similar to the findings of~\cite{Morozova_18}, we identify two PNS eigenmodes that are associated with the power-gap frequency.
-In particular, at times $t \gtrsim 0.2$~s post bounce, the eigenmode directly above the ridge-tracking branch (in terms of frequency) traces the evolution of the power gap in most of our models.
+In particular, at times $t \gtrsim 0.2$~s post bounce, the eigenmode directly above the ridge-tracking branch (in terms of frequency) traces the evolution of the power gap in most of our models. {Since the power gap originates in the PNS, it is possible that a related feature could appear in the neutrino signal, or that the neutrino emission correlates with the properties of the gap.
+However, no such correlation has been reported in the literature.
+This may be because the gap appears to be connected to the inner core of the PNS, while neutrinos decouple closer to the PNS surface and therefore do not probe the same PNS regions. }